|Policy status:||In Force|

 The fuel economy information is expressed as:

 This policy contributes to the New Zealand Energy Efficiency and New Zealand Strategy 2011-16 economy-wide energy efficiency target for New Zealand to continue to achieve a rate of energy intensity improvement of 1.3 percent per annum and transport sector target "By 2016: The efficiency of light vehicles entering the fleet should have further improved from 2010 levels."
-As at the end of June 2015, market research showed that 91% of used car dealers were complying with the Vehicle Fuel Economy Label (VFEL) labelling and that compliance by new vehicle dealers was 95%.
+As at the end of June 2017, market research showed that 94% of vehicles on yards have fuel economy information available and 98% of new cars had this information displayed.

 2011 - A voluntary version of the label was introduced in 2011 for electric vehicles